 As co-counsel with Neal Katyal, the former Acting Solicitor General of the United States, Joel was part of a team that convinced the Supreme Court to expand the rights of criminal defendants, victimized by police fabrication of evidence, to sue for damages.
 McDonough v.
 Smith, 139 S. Ct.
 2149 (2019).

-In 2020, based upon a brief written by associate Jacob “Coby” Loup, Joel won the reversal of a Suffolk County murder conviction because the trial judge made an improper deal with a witness to testify for the prosecution.
-People v.
+In 2020, based upon briefs written by associate Jacob Loup, Joel won the reversal of a Suffolk County murder conviction because the trial judge made an improper deal with a witness to testify for the prosecution.
+See People v.
 Greenspan, 186 A.D.3d 505 (2d Dep’t 2020).
-In January 2021, Coby’s motion convinced the trial court to dismiss the case.
+In January 2021, Jacob’s motion convinced the trial court to dismiss the case.

 Joel convinced the New York Court of Appeals to reverse a Queens murder conviction because of the judge’s unfair handling of a jury note.
-People v.
+See People v.
 Taylor, 26 N.Y.3d 217 (2015).
-Then, along with George Goltzer, who is of counsel to the firm, and associate Haran Tae, he won the client’s complete acquittal at a three-week retrial in 2017.
-The firm is currently handling Rhian’s federal and state lawsuits seeking damages for violations of his federal civil rights and his unjust conviction.
+Then, along with George Goltzer, who is of counsel to the firm, and associate Haran Tae, he won Mr. Taylor’s complete acquittal at a three-week retrial in 2017.
+In September 2021, the firm secured a $3 million settlement for Mr. Taylor in its lawsuit against the City of New York on his behalf.

 In a federal murder and narcotics prosecution of an undercover police detective, Joel won a complete acquittal after a six week criminal trial, a landmark federal court of appeals decision permitting a civil lawsuit to go forward against the prosecutors, and $2.25 million in damages and fees.
 The case was chronicled in the New York Times (here, here, and here) including in two pieces by Times columnist Bob Herbert (here and here) and also featured in New York Magazine and the Los Angeles Times.